ldthomas/apg-js/README.md

 # JavaScript APG

-## What's New

-`apg-js` obsoletes `apg-js2`, `apg-js2-lib`, `apg-js2-exp`, `apg-js2-api`, `apg-conv` and `apg-conv-api`.
-It changes them in two significant ways.

-- It fixes a major problem in the attributes algorithm.
-Previous versions could fail on large grammars with many or large sets of mutually-recursive rules.
-- It combines all of those packages into a single, easier to manage and maintain package.

-In version 4.1.0 and higher, all files have been updated for compliance with ESLint using the airbnb + prettier configurations.
-Use:
+## 4.1.4 Release Notes

+Version 4.1.4 fixes some issues with the global "this" object that has been causing problems for some bundlers.

+All dependencies have been moved to devDependencies, removing the need for any globally installed packages.
+Use

 ```
 npm install --production apg-js
 ```

-to prevent installation of ESLint development and configuration modules.
+to prevent installation of devDependencies.

-Version 4.1.2 simply replaces five instances of "module.exports = function exports(" with "module.exports = function exfn(".
-ESLint requires a name here but the name "exports" causes conflicts in some bundlers.

 ## Overview

 `apg-js` is the JavaScript version of APG, an ABNF Parser Generator.
 APG generates recursive-descent parsers directly from a superset of [ABNF](https://tools.ietf.org/html/rfc5234) (SABNF).
 Visit the [APG](https://sabnf.com/) website for a complete [overview](https://sabnf.com/overview/) of APG and SABNF.

+`apg-js` obsoletes `apg-js2`, `apg-js2-lib`, `apg-js2-exp`, `apg-js2-api`, `apg-conv` and `apg-conv-api`.
+It changes them in two significant ways.

+- It fixes a major problem in the attributes algorithm.
+Previous versions could fail on large grammars with many or large sets of mutually-recursive rules.
+- It combines all of those packages into a single, easier to manage and maintain package.

 ## Documentation